jonahlin803/CS4680Project2/README.md

 - For date ordering, files are pre-sorted and numbered sequentially
 - Pattern preservation ensures leading zeros and formatting are maintained

-### General Agent Examples

-The general agent supports various operations:

-- **File Operations**:
-  - "Create a file called test.txt with the content 'Hello World'"
-  - "Read the contents of README.md"
-  - "List all files in the current directory"
-  - "Delete the file test.txt"

-- **System Commands**:
-  - "Execute the command 'python --version'"
-  - "Run 'ls -la' to list files"

-- **Information Requests**:
-  - "What is Python?"
-  - "Explain how file systems work"

-- **Other Commands**:
-  - `help` - Show help information
-  - `exit` or `quit` - Exit the agent

 ## Safety Features

 The agent includes several safety mechanisms: